+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+2. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+3. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+PART 8 BID FORM ADDITION

-In accordance with the Illinois Procurement Code, the Bidder certifies that the work to be performed by it and/or its subcontractors shall, at the time of such bid opening and at the time of the performance of work pursuant to the terms of this Contract, shall have participated in the approved apprenticeship and training programs as provided for above.
-The bidder shall list, in the space below, the official name of the program sponsor holding the certificate of registration or all types of work or crafts in which the bidder is a participant and that will be performed by the bidder and its sub-contractor's employees.
-Work that will be sub-contracted shall be indicated to be subcontracted work as provided for herein.
-Failure to list required information may result in disqualification of bid.
+In accorda to be perfe and at the shall have provided f program s in which t sub-contra be subcon ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that the work pursual by it and/or its subcontractors shall, at the time of such bid opening time of the performance of work pursuant to the terms of this Contract participated in the approved apprenticeship and training programs as for above.
+The bidder shall list, in the space below, the official name of the ponsor holding the certificate of registration or all types of work or craft the bidder is a participant and that will be performed by the bidder and it actor's employees.
+Work that will be sub-contracted shall be indicated to tracted work as provided for herein.
+Failure to list required information to the disqualification of bid.

-B22018
+1. Client:

-PART 9 CONTRACTOR EVALUATION
+PART 9 CONTRACTOR EVALUATION ON

-Upon completion of the project, a Construction Contractor Performance Evaluation form will be completed by the A/E and the JJC Project Coordinator.
-The contractor will be evaluated in the following categories:

-- Professionally Administered and Supervised Work
+form will be will be evalu e completed by the A/E and the JJC nated in the following categories: essionally Administered and Superv Contractor Performance Evaluation Project Coordinator.
+The contractor ised Work

-- Business Practices

-- Overall Performance

-- Workmanship

-- Timeliness

-- Project Management
+ness Practices rall Performance

+kmanship

+eliness

+• Proje ect Management

 PART 10 BID FORM SIGNATURES(S)

-The Corporate Seal of:
+The Corpora te Seal of:

-(Bidder - please print the full name of your Proprietorship, Partnership, or Corporation)
+(Bidder - 1 Corporation) please print the full name of your Pr roprietorship, Partnership, or

-Was hereunto affixed in the presence of:
+Was hereunt to affixed in the presence of:

-(Authorized signing officer)
+(Authorize ed signing officer) (Title)

 (Seal)

-(Authorized signing officer)
+(Authorize ed signing officer) (Title)

-(Title)